 Calculate retention rate

-What is a retention process?
+What is the retention process?

 The retention process involves multiple tracking and analysis reports.
 Each gives you different insights to act on to prevent churn when monitored continuously.